Is 800 a Good Credit Score?

 At-A-Glance

-FICO and VantageScore credit scoring models both range from 300–850.
+• FICO and VantageScore credit scoring models both range from 300–850.

-A credit score of 800 or higher is considered either “exceptional” or “excellent,” depending on the scoring model.
+• A credit score of 800 or higher is considered either “exceptional” or “excellent,” depending on the scoring model.

-Lenders may see a credit score of this caliber as a sign of responsible handling of multiple forms of debt over time.
+• Lenders may see a credit score of this caliber as a sign of responsible handling of multiple forms of debt over time.

 Here’s what it means to have a credit score in the 800s and what types of lending options – and loan terms – you might expect to access.

 A credit score of 800 or higher is more than “good” – it’s considered “exceptional” or “excellent,” depending on whether your score is calculated with the FICO or VantageScore scoring model.
-More specifically, FICO considers the range 800–850 “exceptional,” while VantageScore labels any score in the 781–850 range as “excellent.”
+More specifically, FICO considers the range 800–850 “exceptional,” while VantageScore labels any score in the 781–850 range as “excellent.”3

-As of 2021, about 23% of the U.S. population had a FICO score between 800 and 850.3
+As of 2023, about 22% of the U.S. population had a FICO score between 800 and 850, according to Experian.4

-The Advantages of an 800-Plus Credit Score
+The Perks of Having an 800 Credit Score

 A credit score of 800 or higher is all but guaranteed to help you get approved for any form of credit you seek.
 That’s largely because the financial behaviors that helped you reach such a score demonstrate to lenders that you’re a low-risk borrower and can responsibly take on and pay off debts.
 Being a low-risk borrower comes with benefits such as:

 More opportunities to access credit.
 With a credit score of 800 or higher, there’s a good chance you’d be approved for any loan or mortgage you might seek – as long as you meet any additional lender requirements, like debt-to-income ratio limits.
-A top-tier credit score can also help you qualify for credit cards with more exclusive perks, such as rewards programs with high points–earning potential, airport lounge access, travel credits, and more.
+A top-tier credit score may also help you qualify for credit cards with more exclusive perks, such as rewards programs with high points–earning potential, airport lounge access, travel credits, and more.3,4

 However, credit score is just one of the financial criteria lenders might assess before deciding whether to extend credit to you.
-Your credit report, income statements, debt-to-income ratio, and recent credit inquiries, for example, may also be considered.
-Thus, a high credit score isn’t guaranteed to yield an automatic approval.
+Your credit report, income statements, debt-to-income ratio, and recent credit inquiries, for example, may also be considered.6 Thus, a high credit score isn’t guaranteed to yield an automatic approval.

-How to Get a Credit Score of 800 or Higher
+How to Get a Credit Score of 800

 Reaching the 800s is no easy feat – largely because it requires time.
-If you’re new to the world of building credit, you can expect it to take several years before you hit the 800s, as scoring algorithms factor in not only financial responsibility over a long period, but also average and overall credit account age(s).
+If you’re new to the world of building credit, you might expect it to take several years before you hit the 800s, as scoring algorithms factor in not only financial responsibility over a long period, but also average and overall credit account age(s).
 Though time plays an important factor in building credit, there are two key ways to actively help boost your score:

 Consistently make on-time payments.
 Payment history has the biggest impact on your credit score score.
 Enrolling in autopay can be an effective way to ensure that you never miss a credit card or loan payment.

 Maintain a low credit utilization rate.
 How much of your available credit you’re using at any given time is the second most important factor in calculating a FICO credit score.
-Keeping a low credit utilization rate is important, as regularly using a lot of your available credit could signal to lenders that you’re financially overextending yourself – potentially indicating a greater risk of default, and thereby lowering your credit score.6
+Keeping a low credit utilization rate is important, as regularly using a lot of your available credit could signal to lenders that you’re financially overextending yourself – potentially indicating a greater risk of default, and thereby lowering your credit score.7

-Another factor that plays a smaller role in establishing an 800 credit score is having a diverse credit mix.
-Lenders like to know that you can handle different types of credit, such as having multiple credit cards, a personal loan, and a mortgage.
+Another factor that plays a smaller role in establishing an 800 credit score is having a diverse credit mix.7 Lenders like to know that you can handle different types of credit, such as having multiple credit cards, a personal loan, and a mortgage.
 That’s not to say you should open another credit card or apply for a personal loan simply to boost your credit score.
 Instead, remember that diversifying your credit may happen naturally over time, as you go through life and take on new credit opportunities, such as a mortgage.

 The Takeaway